 So, bring a bathing suit.
 I suggest one with a rash guard as it’s comfortable, won’t get pulled off by your kiddos, and provides the best sun protection.
-A bathing suit with rash guard I’m loving lately is the Blurred Floral Short-Sleeve Rash Guard with UPF 50 by J.Crew.
+A bathing suit with rash guard I’m loving lately is the Floral Long-Sleeve Rash Guard from Amazon.

 There are a few rides at Disney World, like Kali River Rapids at Animal Kingdom, where you get soaking wet.
 So, if you can get over looking a little dorky while wearing it, you’ll want to pack a rain poncho for these rides or else you might drip through the park the rest of the day.

 Also, you’ll be a happy girl having it when those unexpected Florida showers come through.
 These can be found at the Dollar Store or at Target in the camping section.